limo39/kwenda/README.md

 # Lugha Yangu - A Swahili Programming Language

-**Lugha Yangu** (meaning "My Language" in Swahili) is a simple, educational programming language with Swahili syntax.
-Built in Go, it's designed to make programming more accessible to Swahili speakers by using familiar keywords and concepts.
+**Lugha Yangu** (meaning "My Language" in Swahili) is a fully-featured, educational programming language with native Swahili syntax.
+Built in Go, it's designed to make programming more accessible to Swahili speakers by using familiar keywords and concepts while providing modern programming capabilities.

 ## 🌟 Features